Information for U.S. Applicants

 If you are unable to apply online, there is a mail-in option.

 You will be asked to provide contact information for yourself and your employer, demographic information and answer questions about your journalism achievements and background.

 • Immediate Supervisor

 • Annual Salary

 In this section, you will be asked to upload your essays and work samples.
 If you would like to change the document or work sample after it has been uploaded, simply upload the revised document in the field of the one you would like to replace.

 Projected Study Plan

-- You will be asked to upload a Projected Study Plan (PDF or Word document).
+- You will be required to upload a Projected Study Plan (PDF or Word document).

 - Label this file for uploading: Study Plan

 - In no more than 500 words tell us what academic areas you propose to study.
 How do these relate to your career objectives?
 How do you plan to carry out this work: Courses?
 Tutorials?
 Research?
 Indicate areas of study, not specific classes.

 - There will also be a field where you will be aked to summarize your study plan in 10 words or less.

 - You will be asked to upload an autobiography of up to 1,500 words (PDF or Word document).